 Beirut Moments aims to raise awareness, challenge perceptions and shift attitudes regarding disability and its material culture.

-Rusted Radishes is a magazine featuring exclusive works from a diverse range of emerging and establish creatives, curating a striking interdisciplinary collage of fluid symbols of Lebanon.
-This opportunity acts as a platform for our project to engage with a wider audience, allowing our concept to grow.
+Rusted Radishes is a magazine featuring exclusive works from a diverse range of emerging and established creatives, curating a striking interdisciplinary collage of fluid symbols of Lebanon.